dOrgTech/the-graph-mutations-spec/README.md

 ## GraphQL Schema Introspection Endpoint
 Ensure that the full schema + mutations can be queried from the graph-node's GraphQL endpoint, enabling full schema introspection.

-## *The Graph* Explorer Support (Dynamic Loading)
-As a short term solution, The Graph Explorer can (if I'm not mistaken) dynamically load and use Mutation Resolver packages by making use dynamic module importing.
-In the future, "Server Side Execution" is in my opinion the "real" solution to this problem.
-See section below.

 ## Optimistic Updates
 Optimistic updates can be achieved just like normal (see example [here](https://www.apollographql.com/docs/react/performance/optimistic-ui/)).
 The big thing that must be kept in mind is that the `id` of the entity the mutation will be returning must be known ahead of time.
 In order to see optimistic responses + rolling back after errors, run this repo's `web2app` project where we've created a simple TODO app to demonstrate this.